WebDev-Guild/webdev-guild.github.io/journeyman/webdev/markdown.md

 - Read the Intro and Syntax on [Markdown](https://daringfireball.net/projects/markdown/)
 - Follow this [Markdown tutorial](http://www.markdowntutorial.com/) for hands on learning.
-- View the different .md files in this Webdev repository.
+- View the different .md files in this WebDev repository.

 ## Requirements